 Beneficial conversion and warrant valuation-In accordance with FASB ASC 470-20, "Debt with Conversion and Other Options" the Company records a beneficial conversion feature ("BCF") related to the issuance of convertible debt or preferred stock instruments that have conversion features at fixed rates that are in-the-money when issued.
 The BCF for the convertible instruments is recognized and measured by allocating a portion of the proceeds equal to the intrinsic value of that feature to additional paid-in capital.
 The intrinsic value is generally calculated at the commitment date as the difference between the conversion price and the fair value of the common stock or other securities into which the security is convertible, multiplied by the number of shares into which the security is convertible.
 If certain other securities, such as warrants, are issued with the convertible security, the proceeds are allocated among the different components.
-The portion of the proceeds allocated to the conversion price.
-The effective conversion price, which is used to measure the BCF.
-The effective conversion price is used to compute the intrinsic value.
+The portion of the proceeds allocated to the conversion price is used to compute the intrinsic value.
 The value of the BCF is limited to the basis that is initially allocated to the convertible security.

-Cash equivalents-Temporary cash investments with an original maturity of three months or less are considered to be cash equivalents.
+Cash equivalents.-Temporary cash investments with an original maturity of three months or less are considered to be cash equivalents.